Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

 \subsection{Network QoS Control Mechanisms}

 On a basic level, QoS enforcement relies on two options of treating packets in the network: they either can be dropped or enqueued.
-Mechanisms that (intelligently) decide about how packets are treated, form the fundamentals of QoS control techniques, like flow prioritization or rate allocation in weighted fair queuing, which are widely applied in today's communication networks~\cite{mirchev2015survey}.
-Table~\ref{tab:qos_mechs} summarizes and classifies the, to our work, most relevant techniques and gives state of the art examples.
+Mechanisms that decide how packets are treated form the fundamentals of QoS control techniques, e.g., flow prioritization or rate allocation with weighted fair queuing are widely applied in today's communication networks~\cite{mirchev2015survey}.
+Table~\ref{tab:qos_mechs} summarizes and classifies the most relevant techniques and gives state of the art examples.
 In the following, we shortly describe the listed mechanisms.